Hawking radiation from nonrotating singularity-free black holes in conformal gravity: Hawking radiation and Greybody factor

 In TABLE.\ref{tab:table1} and TABLE.\ref{tab:table2}, for given values of ${L \mathord{\left/ {\vphantom {L {{r_{\text{H}}}}}} \right. \kern-\nulldelimiterspace} {{r_{\text{H}}}}}$($N$), we find out numerically the corresponding $N$(${L \mathord{\left/ {\vphantom {L {{r_{\text{H}}}}}} \right. \kern-\nulldelimiterspace} {{r_{\text{H}}}}}$) which can maximize the lower bound obtained in eq.(\ref{Bound 1}).

-To see the dependence of greybody factor and power spectrum of Hawking radiation on conformal parameters $N$, $L$ and the frequency $\omega$, intuitively, we plot the lower bound of greybody factor and power spectrum of Hawking radiation as a function of frequency for different values of $N$ and $L$.
-FIG.\ref{figure.1} shows that, when the value of ${L \mathord{\left/{\vphantom {L {{r_{\rm{H}}}}}} \right.\kern-\nulldelimiterspace} {{r_{\rm{H}}}}}$ is fixed, the increase of $N$ leads greybody factor to increase at first (top left) and then to decrease (top right).
-Similarly the increase of ${L \mathord{\left/{\vphantom {L {{r_{\rm{H}}}}}} \right.\kern-\nulldelimiterspace} {{r_{\rm{H}}}}}$ will enhance the greybody factor at the beginning (bottom left) and suppress the greybody factor later (bottom right) for a given value of $N$.
+To see the dependence of greybody factor and power spectrum of Hawking radiation on conformal parameters $N$, $L$, and the frequency $\omega$, intuitively, we plot the lower bound of greybody factor and power spectrum of Hawking radiation as a function of frequency for different values of $N$ and $L$.
+FIG.\ref{figure.1} shows that, when the value of ${L \mathord{\left/{\vphantom {L {{r_{\rm{H}}}}}} \right.\kern-\nulldelimiterspace} {{r_{\rm{H}}}}}$ is fixed, the increase of $N$ leads the lower bound of the greybody factor to increase at first (top left) and then to decrease (top right).
+Similarly the increase of ${L \mathord{\left/{\vphantom {L {{r_{\rm{H}}}}}} \right.\kern-\nulldelimiterspace} {{r_{\rm{H}}}}}$ will enhance the lower bound of the greybody factor at the beginning (bottom left) and suppress it later (bottom right) for a given value of $N$.
 Obviously FIG.\ref{figure.1} is consistent with TABLE.\ref{tab:table1} and TABLE.\ref{tab:table2}.

-Furthermore, as shown in FIG.\ref{figure.2}, for a fixed value of $L/{r_{\rm H}}$, the peak value of power spectrum of Hawking radiation increases as the increase of $N$ in the first place and decreases if $N$ continue to grow.
-While from the bottom of FIG.\ref{figure.2} one can find that for a relatively small value of $L/{r_{\rm H}}$ the growth of $L/{r_{\rm H}}$ will cause the peak value of Hawking radiation power spectrum to increase.
-Once $L/{r_{\rm H}}$ becomes relatively larger the increase of $L/{r_{\rm H}}$ will give rise to the decrease of the peak value of power spectrum when $N$ is fixed.
-Also, we find that the values of $L/{r_{\rm H}}$ and $N$ which maximize the power spectrum of Hawking radiation are exactly those values for $L/{r_{\rm H}}$ and $N$ that maximize the greybody factor, which is in agreement with our analysis about the dependence of Hawking radiation's power spectrum on $N$ and $L$ above.
+Furthermore, as shown in FIG.\ref{figure.2}, for a fixed value of $L/{r_{\rm H}}$, the peak value of lower bound on the power spectrum of Hawking radiation increases as the increase of $N$ in the first place and decreases if $N$ continue to grow.
+While from the bottom of FIG.\ref{figure.2} one can find that for a relatively small value of $L/{r_{\rm H}}$ the growth of $L/{r_{\rm H}}$ will cause the peak value of the lower bound on the Hawking radiation power spectrum to increase.
+Once $L/{r_{\rm H}}$ becomes relatively larger the increase of $L/{r_{\rm H}}$ will give rise to the decrease of the peak value of the lower bound of the power spectrum when $N$ is fixed.
+Also, we find that the values of $L/{r_{\rm H}}$ and $N$ which maximize the lower bound of the power spectrum of Hawking radiation are exactly those values for $L/{r_{\rm H}}$ and $N$ that maximize the lower bound of the greybody factor, which is in agreement with our analysis about the dependence of the lower bound on the Hawking radiation's power spectrum on $N$ and $L$ above.